Charles Sanders Peirce: Personal life

-Poverty
+Later life and poverty

 In 1887, Peirce spent part of his inheritance from his parents to buy 2000 acre of rural land near Milford, Pennsylvania, which never yielded an economic return.
 There he had an 1854 farmhouse remodeled to his design.
 The Peirces named the property "Arisbe".
-There they lived with few interruptions for the rest of their lives, Charles writing prolifically, much of it unpublished to this day (see Works).
+There they lived with few interruptions for the rest of their lives, Charles writing prolifically, with much of his work remaining unpublished to this day (see Works).
 Living beyond their means soon led to grave financial and legal difficulties.
-He spent much of his last two decades unable to afford heat in winter and subsisting on old bread donated by the local baker.
+Charles spent much of his last two decades unable to afford heat in winter and subsisting on old bread donated by the local baker.
 Unable to afford new stationery, he wrote on the verso side of old manuscripts.
 An outstanding warrant for assault and unpaid debts led to his being a fugitive in New York City for a while.
 Several people, including his brother James Mills Peirce and his neighbors, relatives of Gifford Pinchot, settled his debts and paid his property taxes and mortgage.

 Peirce did some scientific and engineering consulting and wrote much for meager pay, mainly encyclopedic dictionary entries, and reviews for The Nation (with whose editor, Wendell Phillips Garrison, he became friendly).
 He did translations for the Smithsonian Institution, at its director Samuel Langley's instigation.
 Peirce also did substantial mathematical calculations for Langley's research on powered flight.
 Hoping to make money, Peirce tried inventing.
 He began but did not complete several books.
 In 1888, President Grover Cleveland appointed him to the Assay Commission.